-Academic good practice Submissions that are considered to be the result of collusion or plagiarism or other forms of academic misconduct will be dealt with under the Art School's 'Upholding of Academic Integrity' Policy, and penalties may involve the loss of academic credits.
+Academic good practice

+Submissions that are considered to be the result of collusion or plagiarism or other forms of academic misconduct will be dealt with under the Art School's 'Upholding of Academic Integrity' Policy, and penalties may involve the loss of academic credits.
 Except where the assessment of an assignment is group based, the final piece of work that is submitted must be your own work.
 You must ensure that you acknowledge all sources you have used.
-You will find very useful guidance on good academic practice and avoiding plagiarism on the Course Moodle site, while there are also hard copy leaflets on Referencing available in the library.
-Feedback Written and verbal feedback will be provided within 20 term-time days of the summative assessment.
+You will find very useful guidance on good academic practice and avoiding plagiarism on Moodle, while there are also leaflets on Referencing available in the library.